Succession to the French throne: First Empire

 At the time the law of succession was decreed Napoleon I had no legitimate sons, and it seemed unlikely he would have any due to the age of his wife, Joséphine de Beauharnais.
 His eventual response was an unacceptable one, in the eyes of Catholic France, of engineering a dubious annulment, without papal approval, of his marriage to Josephine and undertaking a second marriage to the younger Mary Louise of Austria, with whom he had one son, Napoleon, King of Rome, also known as Napoleon II and the Duke of Reichstadt.
 He was not married and had no children, thus leaving no further direct descendants of Napoleon I.

 The law was proclaimed on May 20, 1804.
 No contradiction was seen between France being a Republic and it being governed by an Emperor.
 Indeed, until 1809, French coins bore "République Française" on one side and "Napoléon Empereur" on the other, pursuant to a decree of June 26, 1804; the legend on the reverse was replaced by "Empire français" by decree of October 22, 1808).
 This was a return to the Roman use of the word Emperor (Augustus was officially only the First Citizen, rather than monarch, of the Roman Republic).

-Second French Empire
+Second Empire

 In 1852, Napoleon III, having restored the Bonapartes to power in France, enacted a new decree on the succession.
 The claim first went to his own male legitimate descendants in the male line.

 If his own direct line died out, the new decree allowed the claim to pass to Jérôme Bonaparte, Napoleon I's youngest brother who had previously been excluded, and his male descendants by Princess Catharina of Württemberg in the male line.
 His descendants by his original marriage to the American commoner Elizabeth Patterson, of which Napoleon I had greatly disapproved, were excluded.

 The only remaining Bonapartist claimants since 1879, and today, have been descendants of Jérôme Bonaparte and Catherina of Württemberg in the male line.